 As PurelyCoffeeBeans knows, the Starbucks Personal Drip Coffee System is now available!
-In Asia, disposable personal drip coffee is a convenient and popular way to make coffee.
+In Asia, disposable personal drip coffee has been a convenient and popular way to make coffee for a while now.

 There are a variety of designs available.
-We're looking at the Starbucks system (pictured).
 You can even find it in Starbucks' Origami (@Amazon) but you'll get severe sticker shock!!!
 It is a fabulously easy way to enjoy making coffee, and there are a few hacks that can improve the quality of the final cuppa!

 Let's introduce this product...
 I'll be showing you how to make this coffee later in the post.
 But first, enjoy the video!

 Have you ever made coffee in this way before?
 Were you satisfied with the method, the product or the coffee?
 I'd love to hear your ideas!

 How do you make coffee with the Starbucks Personal Drip Coffee System?

 At 4am in a hotel, when you have to get up early, they make a good alternative to rushing around trying to find an open coffee shop or room service, even in Japan.